-Our institutional core values extend into TSBC student outcomes, creating a graduate profile that reflects the heart and mind of Christ by the Spirit through the believing, biblical scholarly community at Tri-State Bible College.
+Our institutional core values extend into TSBC student outcomes, creating a graduate profile that reflects the heart and mind of Christ through the community of believing, biblical scholarship at Tri-State Bible College.

 Assessing the Outcomes

 Students’ theological discernment will be measured by the completion of individual theological taxonomies in every undergraduate and graduate theology course.
 The taxonomies develop theological discernment by requiring students to identify

 - Christian theological essentials

 - personal/individual convictions

 - matters of opinion or desiderata (remaining questions)

 For the undergraduate student, TH402 Doctrinal Summarization will serve as the culminating and final summative taxonomy.
 For the graduate student, TH504 and TH505 contain formative assignments that cascade into the mastering of the theology of the entire Bible.

 - TH120 — Introduction to Theological Approaches & Methods — Students’